-Community Health Advocacy Spring 2022 Request for Proposals
+Community Health Advocacy Fall 2022 Request for Proposals

 UIC faculty and clinicians from OSF HealthCare may apply for grants through the Community Health Advocacy (CHA) partnership.
 Proposed projects should focus on the social and community health needs of the Chicagoland area.